Tirzepatide (Mounjaro) Injection Guide: How to Inject at Home

 1. What Is Tirzepatide?

 Tirzepatide is a dual GIP/GLP-1 receptor agonist.
 It works on two gut hormone pathways simultaneously, which distinguishes it from semaglutide (which targets only GLP-1).
-In clinical trials, tirzepatide demonstrated significant weight loss outcomes and improvements in blood sugar control.
+Your prescriber can explain why tirzepatide has been prescribed and what outcomes are being monitored.

 3. What You Need

-• Sharps container: For used syringe disposal.
-Available from pharmacies or council programs.
+- Sharps container: For used syringe disposal.
+Available from us in several sizes.
+Some councils, pharmacies, or local sharps programs may also provide containers or disposal options; check your local rules.
 See our disposal guide.

 4. Step-by-Step Injection Guide